An In-depth Investigation of User Response Simulation for Conversational Search: T5: A Strong Baseline

 \subsubsection{\textbf{Type 3: Cooperativeness mismatch.}}

-The idea of \textit{cooperativeness} is mentioned by \citeauthor{salle2021studying} in \cite{salle2021studying}, where they propose to model it as a variable of their system.
-Cooperativeness captures the following phenomenon: For yes-no questions, users have multiple ways to answer the question, with the difference in how much information they would like to express or simply how many words they want to say.
+As briefly mentioned in Sec.~\ref{sec:dataset}, \textit{Cooperativeness} captures the following phenomenon: For yes-no questions, users tend to answer the question in various ways, with the difference in the amount of information.
 For example:

-In the above example, the user is looking for instructions on the \textit{SAT} exam registration while being asked whether they need information about the airport coded as \textit{SAT}.
-In this case, both the human-generated and T5-generated answers are valid answers to the question, but the T5 system adds more details.
-The generation from T5 represents a cooperative user willing to supply the search system with more information.
-In contrast, the generation from the human represents an uncooperative user who tends to answer with minimal effort.
-We want to highlight that, across the entire dataset, the human's behavior seems random.
-There is no indicator of whether the human-generated response would be cooperative or not, given only the information in $(i,q,cq)$.

-All the automatic metrics are sensitive to generation lengths.
-Therefore the direct result of cooperative mismatch is the low scores of the automatic metrics, whether the system generation is cooperative and human reference is uncooperative or vice versa.
-This reason applies to 112 examples among all the low-scoring cases, which is about 31.1\%.
-We argue that the dataset needs a column named user cooperativeness.
-Only with that can any system generate responses of the same cooperativeness as human references and be appropriately evaluated.

-In fact, this class is a subtype of the ``Both generations are valid'' class.
-However, since the number of examples in this subtype is so large and its reason is so particular and straightforward, we decide to list this as a separate class.
-Another reason for doing this is that we will later suggest an evaluation strategy to avoid this specific type of misevaluation in the results.
+Here, both the human-generated and T5-generated answers are valid.
+The human-generated response represents an uncooperative user who tends to answer with minimal effort.
+The T5-generated response contains more information and represents a cooperative user.
+Because the text generation metrics are sensitive to sentence lengths, the generation gets low scores.
+This reason applies to 112 examples, which is about 31.1\% of the studied set.